-For best results, the linkage should be designed in advance.
-In most applications, the best control will result when the linkage is adjusted so that the full 100° travel of the Beck actuator shaft is used, even though the driven lever may travel less than 100°.
+In most applications, the best control will result when the linkage is adjusted so that the full 100° angular travel of the Beck actuator shaft is used, even though the driven shaft may travel less than 100°.

 The general requirements for a good linkage are:

 - 1. It must be rigid enough to carry the link thrust without bending or deforming. - 2.
-It must have a built-in means of adjustment so that the length of the connecting link can be changed a small amount. - Rod end bearings, similar to those furnished on the Beck crank arm, should be used at both ends of the connecting link.
+It must have a built-in means of adjustment so that the length of the connecting link can be changed a small amount. - 3.
+Rod end bearings, similar to those furnished on the Beck crank arm, should be used at both ends of the connecting link.
 This type of device permits small angular misalignments and helps prevent binding of the linkage. - 4.
-The Beck crank arm radius must be calculated so that the arm will move through a 100° arc and the driven lever will move through its correct arc. - 5.
+The radius of the Beck crank arm must be calculated so that it will move the damper lever through the correct arc as it travels from 0° to 100°. - 5.
 The actuator and driven shafts must be parallel and the linkage should be in a plane perpendicular to the shafts.
-See the example of a parallel linkage arrangement at right.
-Z-Linkage arrangements (where linkage ends are on opposite sides of the parallel between the driven shaft and actuator output shaft) are not recommended.